spectral-compute/scale-docker/README.md

 This repo contains the files we use to build SCALE docker/OCI images, for use in Docker, Kubernetes, or any other environment that can run OCI-compliant containers.

+Each image installs SCALE to `/opt/scale`, as it would be when installing on a host.
+See [here](https://docs.scale-lang.com/stable/manual/how-to-use/) for how to use SCALE to build/run your programs.

+## Using pre-built images

+Pre-built images are hosted on quay.io, you can use the path `quay.io/spectral-compute/scale-lang`.

 We try our best to imitate the tag layout of NVIDIA's CUDA docker images.

-Tags are in the format `$CUDA_VERSION-$TARGET-$DISTRO`, where:
+Tags are in the format `$CUDA_VERSION-$TARGET-$DISTRO[-$SCALE_VERSION]`, where:

   - Target is one of:
     - `devel` - which includes the full SCALE developer toolkit